Take Your Kegel Further: Mastering the Pelvic Brace

 Bridge:

-• Gently contract pelvic floor, gently contract transverse abs, then gently “blow as you go” while lifting the hips.
+• The Move: Gently contract your pelvic floor, gently contract your transverse abs, then gently “blow as you go” while lifting the hips.

-• Maintain those core contractions as you raise up into the bridge and as you lower down.
+• The Detail: Maintain those core contractions as you raise up into the bridge and as you lower down.

-• Progression: If this feels easy, try engaging the pelvic brace with a single leg bridge.
+• Progression: If this feels easy, try engaging the pelvic brace while performing a single-leg bridge.

 Portrait of happy young Caucasian woman wearing sportswear doing pelvic muscle exercise lying on mat and smiling in gym